Emergency Department

 High-quality care for those with acute or critical emergency medical needs

-2023 Womens Choice Award for Emergency CareThe Emergency Department at St. Anthony Regional Hospital provides high-quality care for residents in Carroll and the surrounding area who have acute or critical emergency medical needs.
-The Emergency Department is open and staffed 24 hours a day, seven days a week, with physicians and nurses experienced in providing medical emergency care.
-Surgical Services, Laboratory, Radiology, Pharmacy and Pastoral Care support staff are available at all times to care for anyone seeking emergency care.
+EDThe Emergency Department (ED) at St. Anthony Regional Hospital provides high-quality care for residents in Carroll and the surrounding area who have emergency medical needs.
+The ED is open and staffed 24 hours a day, seven days a week with physicians, nurses, and ED technicians experienced in medical emergency care.
+Surgical Services, Laboratory, Radiology, Pharmacy, and Pastoral Care support staff are available around the clock to care for anyone seeking emergency care.